 From NYC to LA, here are the new meditation studios that have got even the busiest learning to check out to check in:

-MNDFL is located in Manhattan’s Greenwich Village.
+MNDFL is located in NYC with locations in Manhattan and Brooklyn.
 MNDFL’s inventors, spiritual blogger Ellie Burrows and The Buddha Walks Into A Bar author Lodro Rinzler, dreamed of a non-traditional, non-religious space to meditate.
 The modern studio at MNDFL features exposed brick walls, large greenery and neutral-colored plush cushions.
 MNDFL offers drop in classes for 30 or 45 minutes of modern guided meditation.
 When you book your cushion, you chose from a “menu” of meditations catered to your mood or current state; for example, there is MNDFL Breath for relaxation, MNDFL Mamas for expecting mothers, or MNDFL Sleep for insomniacs.
 When classes aren’t taking place, the studio is open to the public for self-guided practice.
 10 East 8th St, New York, NY.
 Photograph: Stephen Wilson

 Founded by Suze Yalof Schwartz, former executive fashion editor at Glamour magazine, LA-based UNPLUG was the first of its kind as a chic, boutique meditation studio.
 Clients can “drop-in” for 30 or 45-minute guided meditation classes, a format that the The New York Times described as “a Drybar for meditation” UNPLUG’s minimalist aesthetics make it a peaceful and uncluttered place to unwind.
 The classes focus on mindfulness, breath work, and imagination, and the “drop-in” style allows people to investigate the practice of meditation.
 UNPLUG offers crafted unique meditation programs for kids and corporate groups, too.
 12401 Wilshire Blvd, Los Angeles, Ca.